Definition of Credit Analysis

 Numerous ratios are used in the process of credit analysis for decision making.
 The important ratios are discussed below:

-- Liquid Ratios: Liquid ratios deal with a company’s ability to repay its expenses, creditors, and other such short time obligations.
+- Liquid Ratios: Liquid ratios deal with a company’s ability to repay its expenses, creditors, and other short-term obligations.

 - Solvability Ratios: Solvability ratios deal with a company’s balance sheet items.